ErpNetDocs/tech/modules/crm/clientcenter/how-to/create-new-order.md

 # How to create a new order

-In order to create an order in the **Client Center**, you need to have this feature enabled manually.
+To create an order in the **Client Center**, you need to have this feature enabled manually.

 See **[this guide](apply-platform-settings.md)** if you haven't already done that.